zeynepaki/tgv-prototype/README.md

 `nginx` hosts the frontend and reverse proxies `/api` to `/` in `typesense`.

 The frontend served by `nginx` needs to have an API key to authenticate requests to `typesense` (which also needs to know this API key when launched).
-This is all arranged in the relevant Dockerfiles, and uses a key-value pair set in `.env` (which is not checked into source control).
+This is all arranged in the relevant Dockerfiles, and uses key-value pairs set in `.env` (which is not checked into source control).

 `typesense` is the database and is available over HTTP within the docker network `alpha` (this is largely irrelevant for now).